ankulmaurya88/xor_stack-web-scraping/README.md

 # xor_stack-web-scraping

-'---
-this repo not working perfectly
+this repo is working perfectly